Lung Cancer Surgery

 Make an Appointment

-You’ve learned that you have lung cancer and need surgery.
+You have lung cancer and have learned that you need surgery.
 Or you have a lung nodule that could be cancer.
 We know that you're scared.

 Your two lungs are divided into parts called lobes.
-If you have cancer on one or two of these lobes, we can remove the lobe or lobes.
+If you have cancer on 1 or 2 of these lobes, we can remove the lobe or lobes.
 Called a lobectomy, this is the standard operation for lung cancer, especially for a tumor larger than 2 cm.
-In some cases we can take out small tumors by removing just part of a lobe.
+In some cases, we can take out small tumors by removing just part of a lobe.

 Less-Invasive Lung Cancer Surgery